Our Projects

 Date: September 20, 2024

-Scaling Impact with Style: 10 Benches Deployed Under Project STLRP
+Scaling Impact with Style: 10 Benches Deployed Under STRLP 1

 Public Infrastructure

-Scaling Impact with Style: 10 Benches Deployed Under Project STLRP
+Scaling Impact with Style: 10 Benches Deployed Under STRLP 1

 Project STLRP, executed by Kleanit Upcyclers in partnership with the Nepal Tourism Board (NTB), introduced 10 three-seater benches crafted entirely from recycled polypropylene (PP) plastics and Multi Layered Plastics (MLP).
 By transforming 500 kg of low-value plastic into durable, weather-resistant public seating, the project demonstrates the scalability of sustainable furniture design, proving that eco-conscious infrastructure can be both functional and replicable across Nepal.